DyversHands/www.DyversHands.com/_posts/2026-07-13-The-Fate-You-Make.md

 And it is not the only answer to that missing "*and then?*".
 The family *For the Queen* started has found a whole range of its own, some of them stranger than mine, and that is the design diary after this one.

 So if you want to try mine, what I would love most is for you to play it at your own table, weigh your truths honestly, and share how it went: what your crew was carrying when the deck ran down, and where the game let you down.
-You can find it on [Gumroad](https://downloads.dyvershands.com/l/TheLaunch) or [RPG Trader](https://rpg-trader.com/products/6990/the-launch) while the alpha lasts, pay what you want.
+You can find it on [Gumroad](https://downloads.dyvershands.com/l/TheLaunch) or [RPG Trader](https://rpg-trader.com/products/6990/the-launch) while the alpha lasts, name a fair price.

 *The best stories are the ones we tell together.*